Xilmi/Rotp-Fusion/README.md

 ## What's New

+2022.11.30 (BR)
+  - Added option to avoid Artifact planets being too close to Home Worlds.

-2022.11.28 (BR)
+2022.11.29 (BR)
-  - Added option to change AI in game, On the "species'abilities"-panel
+  - Added option to change AI in game, On the "species'abilities"-panel.

 2022.11.28 (BR)
   - Fixed Fusion Font not loading outside the IDE.